The

 It's me.
 Hi, I'm the Yellow B*tch.
 It's me.

-(**To be clear, my undertone is golden-olive just like Grande's.
-The discourse on her looks that also seems to be circulating: "Well, gosh, why is she so damn yellow?
+(*FTR, my undertone is golden-olive just like Grande's.
+The discomfort around on her looks that also seems to be circulating: "Well, gosh, why is she so damn yellow?
 She should really do something about that"— as if that could be helped.
+Yes, really, I have actually literally experienced this.
 One can co-opt such language if it indeed applies to oneself—particularly if, like me, you find yourself without... a couple coats of self-tanner 🙃).

 "I'm not judging them, I care!
 Can't you see something is wrong?!"